-God Mode was introduced in Windows Vista and most of the options it includes are located in the various sections of the Control Panel.
-Although Microsoft has now moved much of the Control Panel's configuration functionality to the Settings app in Windows, it still offers lots of useful options.
+This God Mode feature was first seen in Windows Vista, with most of the options it contains usually located across various parts of the Control Panel.
+Though Microsoft has now shifted many of the Windows Control Panel's options to the Settings menu, enabling God Mode can still come in very handy.

-Indeed, despite Microsoft's longstanding threat to remove the Control Panel from Windows, it's still available in the latest Windows 11 beta build.
-This means that God Mode still works in Windows 11 too, in the same way as in previous versions of Windows.
+Despite Microsoft's longstanding threat to remove the Control Panel from Windows, it's still available in Windows 11.
+This means that God Mode still works in Windows 11, just as it did in previous versions of Windows.

-In our guide below, we'll explain how to activate God Mode in Windows 10 and 11, and how to use it once enabled.
-There's no risk to turning on this hidden feature, other than also making it easier for other people to tweak your settings.
-So, if you've ever wanted to play god on your PC, here's how to go about it.
+In our guide below, we'll explain how to activate God Mode in Windows 11 and 10, and how to use it once it's enabled.
+There's no risk involved with turning on this hidden feature, other than also making it easier for other people to tweak your settings.
+So, if you've ever wanted to play God on your Windows PC, here's how to go about it.

 How to enable God Mode in Windows: Activate God Mode